nakabonne/netsurfer/README.md

 # netsurfer

-netsurfer is a very lightweight scraping framework
+netsurfer is a very lightweight scraping framework.
+This has only the minimum function necessary for scraping.

 # What can be done